QCPOLstakepool/cardano-tip-bot/README.md

 # cardano-tip-bot
-Use @CardanoTipBot to tip ADA &amp; tokens with Twitter!
+Use [@CardanoTipBot](https://twitter.com/CardanoTipBot) to tip ADA &amp; tokens with Twitter!

+## Disclamer
+This software is provided to promote engagement in the Twitter [#cardano](https://twitter.com/search?q=%23Cardano) community.
+It is not (and should not be) used to store ADA or other native assets of the Cardano blockchain.
+We are not responsible of lost funds or incorrect balances.
+Use at your own risks!

 ## Supported assets
 1. ada / lovelace